codefellows/setup-guide/ops-setup/3-rdp-config.md

 Adjust settings for RDP (Remote Desktop Protocol).
 These steps will make your remote-connection sessions easier.

->  N.B.
-Some of these commands run silently!
+>  Note: Some of these commands run silently!
 If they execute successfully they will not return anything to the screen.
 If they fail then you should receive an error message.

 ### Get regular gnome experience over RDP
 Copy and run each of these commands in the terminal: